 Recommendations of the Resource Planning Task Force

 The CSU continues to face a set of key issues.
-Graduation rates and time to degree continue to be discussed systemwide and in Sacramento.
+Graduation rates and time to degree continue to be discussed system wide and in Sacramento.
 Deferred maintenance and capital funding are continuing important issues.
-Of note, however, is that some analysts are concerned with the possible effect of major changes in federal policy, especially changes to federal health care programs.
+Of note, however, is that some analysts are concerned with the possible effects of major changes in federal policy, especially changes to federal health care programs.
 Also of concern is a risk of economic downturn which may affect the system’s ability to garner new funding for these very important priorities.

+It is important to note that the 2019-20 campus budget outlook is very positive, although it may not feel so.
+For the first time in several years, the base budget is fully balanced and longstanding budget issues such as underfunded compensation increases, unfunded employee benefit costs, and revenue shortfalls have all been addressed.
+This is a notable accomplishment given all the other competing priorities and needs on campus.
 The Task Force would like to acknowledge the continued hard work and resolve shown by the entire university community.
 CSULB remains a vital, premiere institution of higher education.
 This would not be possible without the energy, creativity, dedication and positive attitude of our faculty, staff and students.

 Associated Students Officers